Athletics–Recreation Center

-The Athletics–Recreation Center, also known as the ARC, is a 5,000-seat multi-purpose arena on the campus of Valparaiso University in Valparaiso, Indiana, United States.
+The Athletics–Recreation Center (ARC) is a 5,000-seat multi-purpose arena on the campus of Valparaiso University in Valparaiso, Indiana, United States.
 It serves as the home court for Valparaiso Beacons men's and women's basketball teams as well as the volleyball team.
 It opened in 1984 as an addition to Hilltop Gym, the oldest parts of which date to 1939.